Martchus/tageditor/README.md

 ```
 Checkout the available operations and options with `--help`.
 For a list of all available field names, track
 attribute names and modifier, use the CLI option `--print-field-names`.

+Note that Windows users must use `tageditor-cli.exe` instead of `tageditor.exe` or use Mintty as terminal.
+Checkout the "Windows-specific issues" section for details.

 #### Examples
 Here are some Bash examples which illustrate getting and setting tag information: